 Still, given his successes to date, Shane is always eager to keep pushing the boundaries of what he can do on one guitar.
 To quote RTÉ Radio host Marty Whelan: “There was part of me that didn't really believe that he could do what he does on one guitar until he came into the studio, sat down in front of me, and played.
 I thought there had to be loops, or extra tracks, or recording tricks, and there was none of that - my jaw dropped!
 What a talent!”

-He cites musicians such as Chris Thile, David Grier, and Mark Knopfler - as well as Tommy Emmanuel and Nile Rodgers - as his biggest influences.
-His musical style has in recent time progressed to a more modern groove-based sound with progressive jazz and world influences, citing CHIC, Snarky Puppy, Punch Brothers, Steely Dan, Prince, and numerous ethnic musics (e.g. West African music) as big influences on his style of playing and composing.
+He cites musicians such as Chris Thile, David Grier, and Mark Knopfler - as well as Tommy Emmanuel, Nile Rodgers, and James Taylor - as his biggest guitar influences.
+His musical style has in recent time progressed to a more contemporary groove-based sound with progressive jazz and world influences, citing CHIC, Snarky Puppy, Punch Brothers, Steely Dan, Prince, and numerous world musics as influences on his style of playing and composing.

 A quick interview done by Bourbon in 2015 about Shane's style of music, his techniques, and much more.
 This video gives a great overview of Shane's guitar style.